-21.01 The parties agree that the workweek for full-time Employees will be 37.5 or 40 hours, based on 7.5 or 8 hours per day, five days per week.
+21.01 The Parties agree that the workweek will be 40 hours, based on eight hours per day, five days per week.
 A workday is the 24-hour period beginning with the work shift's regularly assigned starting time.
 The day of rest starts as the same time on the Employee's day[s] as the Employee's shift would have if he/she were scheduled to work.
 A 3rd shift Employee may be required to start a regularly assigned work period before Sunday at midnight that will extend into Monday.